durg3sh10/QandA_Bot/readme.md

 # AI Agent for PDF Question Answering

-This project creates an AI agent that extracts text from a PDF document, finds the most relevant chunks for a set of questions using embeddings, and queries the OpenAI API to generate answers.
+In this project, I have created an AI agent that extracts text from a PDF document, finds the most relevant chunks for a set of questions using embeddings, and queries the OpenAI API (chat-gpt-3.5-turbo) to generate answers and post the QA on slack using slackapi.

 ## Features